stevegrossi/stevegrossi.github.io/source/posts/2014-02-27-impossible-programs.html.markdown

 In other words, **any system powerful enough to be self-referential cannot correct answer every question about itself.** This is prety much [Gödel's Incompleteness theorem][1] applied to computers.

 The good news for us is that for this reason, the world will probably always need programmers.
-Programs themselves cannot determine their own interesting propetrties--properties they may or may not have that we'd want to check for.
+Programs themselves cannot determine their own interesting propetrties—properties they may or may not have that we'd want to check for.
 But how can *we* do that?
 Stuart ends with some strategies:

 * Ask undecideable questions, but set a time limit at which we give up.
 We may learn things, but avoid getting caught in those nasty infinite loops.
 * Ask several smaller questions whose answers suggest the answer to a larger, fundamentally unanswerable question.